Civil society is an important actor and development cooperation partner

-In 2015, the support of the Ministry for Foreign Affairs to Finnish non-governmental organisations (NGOs) and foundations amounted to about EUR 113 million.
-We support e.g. development cooperation projects run by these organisations in different parts of the world and their communication efforts and global education actions in Finland.
-We also support international non-governmental organisations (INGOs).
+In 2016, the Ministry for Foreign Affairs supported Finnish civil society organisations (CSOs) and foundations with approximately EUR 65 million.
+The Ministry grants funding to organisations for their development cooperation projects around the world and for their development communication efforts and global education actions in Finland.
+The Ministry also supports international non-governmental organisations (INGOs).

-- In Finland, NGOs play an important role in communications and global education
+- In Finland, CSOs play an important role in communications and global education

 - International NGOs also receive support